 Avoid spending your afternoon planning period chatting with your neighbor (yes, it’s fun, but it’s a huge waste of time).
 Instead, set a block schedule for your planning periods.
 Include a day for what you do, such as grading, organizing, printing copies, writing lesson plans, writing newsletters, report cards, etc. Limit distractions and honor your time.

-Many times, I would lock my door and turn the lights off so I wouldn’t get interrupted by others.
-It’s not mean or rude; I love my teaching family, but I also love the family I go home to.
-They are my priority.
+I would often lock my door and turn the lights off so I wouldn’t get interrupted by others.
+It’s not mean or rude; I love my peers, but my family is my priority.

 9. Set Boundaries